Vizzuality/landgriffon/infrastructure/README.md

   as part of the initial data import process.
 Defaults to `["seed-data"]`
 - `image_tag`: tag of the different docker images to pull from the container registry.
 Does not apply to the Redis image.
 Defaults to the same value as `key`.

+### Handling production and staging

+The production and staging environments are always deployed, even if they are not declared in the `environments` variable.
+However, if you'd like to customize their behavior (for example, reload fresh data), you can explicitly add them to the `environments` variable, and specify your custom values for each configuration, as you would for any other env.